 - Reranking based upon local inter-connectivity – the top N search results are reordered based upon how they link between themselves.
 (Google)

-- Reranking based upon historical data – involving the age of documents, and of links to documents, and other historical data.
+- Reranking based upon historical data – involving the age of documents, and links to documents, and other historical data.
 (Google)

 - Reranking based upon reading levels, use of stop words, and other textual features (Yahoo)